Last updated on May 16, 2022

 MTG Arena on Mobile: The History

 Apart from several discussions online, the most obvious place to look was statements Wizards of the Coast had given about where they were in terms of planned releases and developments.
-In their September State of the Game announcement, they gave us a roadmap that covers their current focus.
+They gave us a roadmap that covered their focus in their September 2019 State of the Game announcement.
 Take a look:

 In Arena’s State of the Game for April 2020, Wizards re-confirmed that they were planning on releasing MTGA for mobile in 2020.
-We’ll also have cross-platform support, which is exciting!
+We’d also have cross-platform support, which was exciting!

-2020 moved on, the world got hit by COVID-19, and there was no news on MTGA and the mobile release.
+2020 moved on, the world got hit by the pandemic-that-shall-not-be-named, and there was no news on MTGA and the mobile release.
 I was starting to get a little anxious.
 Would WotC drop an update soon?
 All stayed quiet.

-Then, in Hasbro’s 2020 Q3 results, we got the much anticipated news: MTG Arena will be available on mobile sometime in early 2021!
-This is captioned in the Management Remarks, which can be found in the Q3 2020 documents list.
+Then we got the much anticipated news in Hasbro’s 2020 Q3 results: MTG Arena would be available on mobile sometime in early 2021!
+This was captioned in the Management Remarks, which can be found in the Q3 2020 documents list:

 To further long-term growth, we are investing to drive digital gaming experiences for the Wizards of the Coast brands.
 Magic: The Gathering Arena will launch on mobile in early 2021, as we finetune the game this year.Debbie Hancock, Hasbro, Senior Vice President, Investor Relations